Aliases for EBI3 Gene

 GeneCards Summary for EBI3 Gene

 EBI3 (Epstein-Barr Virus Induced 3) is a Protein Coding gene.
-Diseases associated with EBI3 include Inflammatory Bowel Disease.
-Among its related pathways are Interleukin-6 family signaling and Cytokine Signaling in Immune system.
+Diseases associated with EBI3 include Autoimmune Glomerulonephritis and Inflammatory Bowel Disease.
+Among its related pathways are Innate Immune System and Th1 Differentiation Pathway.
 Gene Ontology (GO) annotations related to this gene include cytokine activity and interleukin-27 receptor binding.
-An important paralog of this gene is CNTFR.
+An important paralog of this gene is LIFR.

 UniProtKB/Swiss-Prot for EBI3 Gene